keybase/book-content/01-account/00-index.md

 ![](/img/kb-three-devices.png)

 When you create a paper key, write it down on—you guessed it—paper.
 It’ll be too long to memorize.
-We recommend storing paper keys somewhere like a locked drawer at home. {% set section_title = "Proofs" %}
+We recommend storing paper keys somewhere like a locked drawer at home.

 ## Proofs
 Tip: Add as many proofs as you can to provide the most assurance that you are you on Keybase.